First and foremost, the purpose of your website is to add value to your prospects and customers.

 What business goal are you trying to achieve?
 Start with the end in mind – what are you looking for the website to do?
 I believe websites weren’t meant to simply exist.
 Each of the billions of pages on the internet has a unique purpose.
 It may be to entertain, to inform, to persuade or something very specific such as to collect an email address from a user.

-Many business owners create a website in order to increase sales.
+Many business owners create a website to increase sales.
 If this is the goal of your website, everything on the website exists to meet that goal.
 Your website must engage your prospects and persuade them to take an action that leads to a sale.
 If something exists on your website that distracts your prospect from this ultimate goal, it is dead weight and should be removed.

 It must be user-friendly